bdusell/rau/docs/details.rst

 #.
 Only three generation/decoding algorithms are implemented: ancestral
    sampling, greedy decoding, and beam search.
 Sequence-to-sequence generation only supports beam search for now (but the others can easily be added).
 #.
-Ancestral sampling is not parallelized across minibatch elements.
-#.
 Beam search is not parallelized across minibatch elements.
 #.
 Due to limitations in the API for PyTorch's transformer implementation,
    decoding for transformers is very inefficient.
 At every step of decoding, all